containers/podlet/README.md

 ```
 $ podlet -h

-Generate podman quadlet files from a podman command or a compose file
+Generate Podman Quadlet files from a Podman command, compose file, or existing object

 Usage: podlet [OPTIONS] <COMMAND>

 Commands:
-  podman    Generate a podman quadlet file from a podman command
+  podman    Generate a Podman Quadlet file from a Podman command
-  compose   Generate podman quadlet files from a compose file
+  compose   Generate Podman Quadlet files from a compose file
-  generate  Generate a podman quadlet file from an existing container, network, or volume
+  generate  Generate a Podman Quadlet file from an existing object
   help      Print this message or the help of the given subcommand(s)

 Options:
   -f, --file [<FILE>]                        Generate a file instead of printing to stdout
-  -u, --unit-directory                       Generate a file in the podman unit directory instead of printing to stdout [aliases: unit-dir]
+  -u, --unit-directory                       Generate a file in the Podman unit directory instead of printing to stdout [aliases: unit-dir]
   -n, --name <NAME>                          Override the name of the generated file (without the extension)
       --overwrite                            Overwrite existing files when generating a file
       --skip-services-check                  Skip the check for existing services of the same name
-  -p, --podman-version <PODMAN_VERSION>      Podman version generated quadlet files should conform to [default: 4.8] [aliases: compatibility, compat] [possible values: 4.4, 4.5, 4.6, 4.7, 4.8]
+  -p, --podman-version <PODMAN_VERSION>      Podman version generated Quadlet files should conform to [default: 5.0] [aliases: compatibility, compat] [possible values: 4.4, 4.5, 4.6, 4.7, 4.8, 5.0]
   -a, --absolute-host-paths [<RESOLVE_DIR>]  Convert relative host paths to absolute paths
   -d, --description <DESCRIPTION>            Add a description to the unit
       --wants <WANTS>                        Add (weak) requirement dependencies to the unit
       --requires <REQUIRES>                  Similar to --wants, but adds stronger requirement dependencies
+      --binds-to <BINDS_TO>                  Similar to --requires, but when the dependency stops, this unit also stops
       --before <BEFORE>                      Configure ordering dependency between units
       --after <AFTER>                        Configure ordering dependency between units
   -i, --install                              Add an [Install] section to the unit